MicrosoftDocs/minecraft-creator/creator/Documents/PackagingAWorldTemplate.md

 All you need to turn a Minecraft world into a world template is:

 1. A working exported world, with any configurations and add-on packs installed.

 1. The proper **manifest.json** file.

-1. A folder named **texts** with 2 text files inside.
+1. A folder named **texts** with 2 text files inside: **en_US.lang** and **languages.json**.

 1. After you zip everything up, rename the file to have a **.mctemplate** extension.

 Resource pack and behavior pack folder names in world templates must be **10 characters or shorter**.
 This is due to an issue on Xbox where long paths may cause resource or behavior packs to not load properly.

 We suggest using an acronym of the contents title for folder names.

 > [!WARNING]
 > With the release of `1.18`, templates created with base game version `1.17.4` or earlier will be updated with the new world generation tool and may break content when building new maps based upon that template.